riverrun/openmaize/phoenix_new_openmaize.md

     mix openmaize.gen.phoenixauth --confirm

-There is also a `no-ecto` option if you are not using ecto and a `no-html` option if you do not want to generate any html files.
+There is also a `no-html` option if you do not want to generate any html files.

 ## Create the database and run the migration